 Brain trauma is usually the result of a direct blow to the head, which can bruise the brain and damage its internal tissues and blood vessels.
 The severity of a head or brain injury can range from a mild concussion to a severe injury that results in coma or even death.
 In a closed head or brain injury, there is no break in the skull and the brain is jarred against the sides of the skull, shearing (or tearing) the internal lining, nerves, tissues, and blood vessels, causing bleeding, bruising, or swelling.
 These types of injuries are often classified as subdural hematomas, sub-arachnoid bleeds and epidural bleeds.
 In a penetrating or open head injury, the skull is broken.

 Yes!
 There are strict limitations on when a lawsuit may be filed, which can vary among different states.
-For this reason, if you suspect that you or someone you know may have suffered a traumatic brain injury, it is best to seek legal counsel immediately, before those time limits expire.DO I NEED A LAWYER IF I SUFFERED TBI?Where traumatic brain injury is the result of someone else's wrongful conduct, experienced attorneys are required.
-Your lawyer must be prepared to investigate, file suit, and prosecute your claim with intensity and passion.
+For this reason, if you suspect that you or someone you know may have suffered a traumatic brain injury, it is best to seek legal counsel immediately, before those time limits expire.️Do I Need a Lawyer If I Suffered TBI?Where traumatic brain injury is the result of someone else's wrongful conduct, experienced brain injury lawyers are required.
+Your attorney must be prepared to investigate, file suit, and prosecute your claim with intensity and passion.
 The New York TBI attorneys at Gair, Gair, Conason, Rubinowitz, Bloom, Hershenhorn, Steigman & Mackauf have the experience, medical knowledge and courtroom track record necessary to make certain that you, or the loved one for whom you are responsible, obtain full compensation covering medical expense, rehabilitation cost, lost wages, supplies and equipment, loss of enjoyment of life and pain and suffering.
 Our lawyers have achieved outstanding results for our clients who suffer paralysis, or loss of brain function as a result of traumatic accidents.

 The NYC Traumatic Brain Injury Attorneys at Gair, Gair, Conason, Rubinowitz, Heshenhorn, Steigman & Mackauf understand that each case is different and requires a thorough preparation so that the present and future needs of the victim are fully compensated.
 If you believe that you or a love one suffer traumatic brain injury please contact our firm to discuss your case.